Styku/cern-battlebots/_bots/timmy.md

 * Precision screwdriver (with Torx bits)
 * Pliers or spanner for M3 nuts

-And this are not, but will help:
+And these are not, but will help:
 * Hand file
 * Hot glue gun
 * Plumber's wrench